EagleEye2010/Two-Player-Tanks/README.md

 # Two Player Tanks

+This is a Windows game that is made in Unity.
+Just download, unzip, and play!

+There might be a screen that says "Windows Defender protected your PC".
+Just click "View more" and then "Run anyway".
+It is caused because I need to pay $$$ to Microsoft to get a special lisence.

 ## How to Play:
 - Controls for Player 1: WASD to move, F to shoot.
 - Controls for Player 2: Arrow Keys to move, Space to shoot.